 Interview them

 You can start interviewing tenants while they fill out the pre-tenancy application form.
-Ask them if the property suits their needs and if they’re interested in living there.
+Ask them if the property suits their needs and if they are interested in living there.
 Let them know your expectations and answer any questions they have.
 For example, how much the bond is and when rent should be paid.

 You might want to talk about: